 - a.
 Active Outdoor Uses.
 Setbacks of up to 12 feet in depth are permitted along the northern property line of Cathcart Street, if such setbacks are intended to provide active outdoor uses (e.g., outdoor dining or public seating) oriented to the street. - b.
 Laurel Street Sidewalk.
-Require any development along either the north or south side of Laurel Street between Pacific Avenue and Front Street to dedicate sufficient property to result in a sidewalk depth of at least 12 feet.
+Require any development along Laurel Street between Pacific Avenue and Front Street to dedicate sufficient property to result in a sidewalk depth of at least 12 feet.
 The precise dedication shall be consistent with the final Laurel Street design and shall be established with a build-to line. - c.
 Front Street Sidewalk.
-Require any development along the west side of Front Street between Cathcart Street and Laurel Street Pacific Avenue to dedicate sufficient property to result in a sidewalk depth of at least 12 feet. - d.
+Require any development along the west side of Front Street between Cathcart Street and Laurel Street to dedicate sufficient property to result in a sidewalk depth of at least 12 feet. - d.
 Recessed Storefronts.
-Minor gGround-level storefront setbacks are permitted and encouraged permitted within the provisions of the storefront and building façade standards and guidelines.
-Recessed storefronts up to six feet in depth and twenty-five feet in length may occur where a designated outdoor use, such as an outdoor café, is an integral part of the retail business.

-3. Public and Private Parking Facilities
+Minor ground-level storefront setbacks are permitted within the provisions of the storefront and building façade standards and guidelines.
+Recessed storefronts up to six feet in depth and twenty-five feet in length may occur where a designated outdoor use, such as an outdoor café, is an integral part of the retail business. - 3.
+Public and Private Parking Facilities